AKuederle/funcmap/README.rst

     >>> print('No, I am Joe')
     'I have multiple names!'

+For more guidance check the examples folder and the method docstrings.

 Why the heck do I need that?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 Because it uses some awesome Python stuff, of course! - But seriously, the idea is to use it as tiny helper-framework